Vlad-Gheorghita/Location-App/README.md

 # Location-App
 A Backend application to manage the register and login for users in order to locate their position on the map.
-It was developed with Java and Spring Boot.
+It was developed with Java, Spring Boot, and MySQL database.

 ## Below you will find some diagrams to understand better what the application does
 Class diagram: